 The City is also subject to Waste Discharge Requirements of the Nutrient Watershed Permit No. CA0038873, RWQCB Order No. R2-2019-0017.
-The City may provide its nutrient information in a separate annual report or state that it is participating in a group report submitted by BACWA.
-The City has elected to participate in the 2020 Group Annual Report that will be prepared and submitted by BACWA by February 1, 2021.
-Nutrient data are also reported electronically in the California Integrated Water Quality System (CIWQS) via monthly Self-Monitoring Reports (SMRs).
+As allowed by the annual reporting requirements of this Order, the City participates in the 2021 Group Annual Report that will be prepared and submitted by BACWA by February 1, 2022.
+Nutrient data are also reported electronically in the California Integrated Water Quality System (CIWQS) via monthly Self-Monitoring Reports (SMRs) and are being presented and discussed in Chapter II, Section 1.5.

-Alternate Monitorina Program
+Alternate Monitoring Program